plietar/malariasim-gc-writeup/GC.md

-Unfortunately, computers only have a finite amount of memory, therefore if the program were to allocate chunks of memory forever it would quickly run out and terminate[^1].
+Unfortunately, computers only have a finite amount of memory, therefore if the program were to allocate chunks of memory forever it would quickly run out and terminate[^OOM].
 For this reason, it is important that programs de-allocate chunks they do not use anymore.
 Once a chunk has been deallocated, it can be re-used for another purpose.

-[^1]: What should happen when the system runs out of memory is a highly debated
+[^OOM]: What should happen when the system runs out of memory is a highly
-    topic.
+    debated topic.
 Generally, on Linux, programs do not have the ability to handle this situation themselves, and the operating system may forcibly terminate any process, not necessarily the one who exhausted the memory.
 On Windows allocation of memory will fail and it is up to the program to cope with this.
 Most programs will either misbehave and crash, or simply terminate.

 In some languages, such as C, it is the responsibility of the programmer to release unused chunks of memory explicitly.
 Since this is generally cumbersome